 Understanding the difference between clean and dirty fighting will give you tons of mileage in your own stories.
-Every entry I’m sharing is guaranteed to make the other person see red.
+Every entry I'm sharing is guaranteed to make the other person see red.
+(Plus, I kept the gaslighting tone of the original document we received from the counselor.)
 If you’re writing fiction, that anger and tension is a really good thing.

 Take your time reading these.
 Trying to absorb them all at once is like drinking from a fire hydrant.

 1. Unique Dialog.
 Every character is unique, which is why dialog is such an art.
 How do you think of creative things to say that would apply only to your character?
 One answer is to make him or her fight.

 2. Insight into character motivation.
 Since gratuitous fighting in a story is like gratuitous sex (kinda boring if there’s no real connection or reason for it), the author needs to find a great reason for the fight.

 How you use the fight is up to you but the easiest way to pave the road to this rad fight is to dig down for what your characters really really want.
 DON’T give it to them.
 Or at least, don’t give it too soon.
 Then flake away more layers to uncover what your character really really fears.
 DO give that to them!